hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/modules/core-config/modules/rbac/README.md

 ### Cluster Roles

-To assign Kubernetes cluster roles to Azure AD users or groups, use the `azuread_clusterrole_map` as follows.
+To assign Azure AD users or groups to Kubernetes cluster roles, use the `azuread_clusterrole_map` as follows.

 ```yaml
   azuread_clusterrole_map = {